vsrinivas/fuchsia/zircon/system/ulib/fidl/README.md

 It also does not link against the C++ standard library.

-Some of the object files in this library require an implementation of the placement new operators.
-These implementations are typically provided by the C++ standard library, but they can also be provided by other libraries (e.g., libzxcpp).
+Some of the object files in this library require an implementation of the placement new operators from the standard library's <new> header file.
+These are usually implemented as inlines in the header.